Where Were the Incredible Mt Garfield Summit Views

 For the majority of the hike we walked through a green tunnel of trees, ferns and moss.

-An easy stream crossing provided lots of opportunities to test out long exposure picture taking.
+An easy stream crossing provided lots of opportunities to test out long exposure photography.

-The trail passed through beautiful birch groves where the trees looked like thin marble columns.
+The trail wound through stunning birch groves, where the trees resembled slender marble columns.

-It was probably when we approached these rocky switchbacks that we grew concerned about the lingering low cloud cover.
+It was probably when we approached these rocky switchbacks that we grew concerned about the persistent low cloud cover.

 It looked like the sun was not going to show up today!